 Duh - why hadn't I thought of this sooner?

 What Protein Powder Should You Use?

-I also like Miessence's vegan protein powder since it's allergen-free and the amino acids are perfectly balanced in it to mimic the amino acid profile of animal protein.
+Miessence's protein powder is a great option.
+It's allergen-free and the amino acids are perfectly balanced in it to mimic the amino acid profile of animal protein.
 Just one 25 gram serving provides almost 2/3 of the daily Essential Amino Acid requirement for a typical adult.
-It's pricey but I find this product to be superior to anything on the market and anyone can get discounts just by being a customer.
+It's pricey but I find this product to be superior to anything on the market and there are discounts available to everyone.